How to Become a Microbiologist

 Licenses, Certifications, and Registrations

-Certifications are available for clinical microbiologists and for those who specialize in the fields of food safety and quality and pharmaceuticals and medical devices.
-They may help workers gain employment in the occupation or advance to new positions of responsibility.
 Certifications are not mandatory for the majority of work done by microbiologists.
+However, certifications are available for clinical microbiologists and for those who specialize in the fields of food safety and quality and pharmaceuticals and medical devices.
+Certification may help workers gain employment in the occupation or advance to new positions of responsibility.